- Usa commands like pactl info and inxi -A to check if PipeWire is the active server.

 Session managers: pipewire-media-session and WirePlumber

-For PipeWire to function correctly, it needs a session manager.which is responsible for deciding which device to use, how flows are routed, how Bluetooth profiles are managed, etc. There are currently two main options.
+For PipeWire to function correctly, it needs a session manager , which is responsible for deciding which device to use, how flows are routed, how Bluetooth profiles are managed, etc. Currently, there are two main options.

-On one side is pipewire-media-session, which offers basic functionality, initially very much focused on share screen And that's about it.
+On one hand, there's pipewire-media-session, which offers basic functionality , primarily focused on screen sharing and little else.
 It has been used in previous versions and in environments with simple requirements.

 $ systemctl --user --now enable wireplumber.service